ICS491TeamLucio/lucio.github.io/index.md

 Login Page:
 <img class="ui image" src="/images/login3.png">

-After loging in, new users will have to put in their personal information so enter your full name, a picture of yourself, picture of your car, type of vehicle, capacity limit of your car, location (area) where you want to be picked up, and a short biography about yourself.
+After logging in, inexperienced users will have to put in their personal information so enter your full name, a picture of yourself, picture of your car, type of vehicle, capacity limit of your car, location (area) where you want to be picked up, and a short biography about yourself.

 Edit Profile:
 <img class="ui image" src="/images/edit2.png">

-The profile page reflects the information you input from the edit profile page, it also shows an example what people will see when they click on your profile and what you'll see when clicking on other peoples profile page.
+The profile page reflects the information you input from the edit profile page, it also shows an example what people will see when they click on your profile and what you'll see when clicking on other people’s profile page.

 Profile Page:
 <img class="ui image" src="/images/profile2.png">

 The listing page will show other users on the app that are also looking for other carpoolers.
-In this page you can search for a driver or pasenger at certain time periods that fit your schedule.
+In this page, you can search for a driver or passenger at certain time periods that fit your schedule.
 By matching the day, time and area you can then click accept to send the user a notice that you're interested in carpooling with them.

 Listing page:
 <img class="ui image" src="/images/listings2.png">

 Your own listing page that to set up the time and dates when you are available to carpool with someone.
-Enter in your pickup location, drop off location, day, pickup time and dropoff time.
-So if you want to carpool for 5 days then you should have 5 lines.
+Enter in your pickup location, drop off location, day, pickup time and drop-off time.
+So, if you want to carpool for 5 days then you should have 5 lines.
 It will then be posted on the listing page where other people can accept it.

 My Listing Page:
 <img class="ui image" src="/images/mylistings2.png">